-The recruiting industry is at an interesting inflection point.
+The AI recruiting industry is at an interesting inflection point.
 Like every industry, it’s become hyper- focused on data.
 “How do we make more perfect matches between candidates and employers?”
 That’s a meaty and exciting problem to solve.

-While we work towards it, we must avoid becoming so obsessed with data that we forget the human touch in recruiting.
+While we work towards it, we must avoid becoming so obsessed with data that we forget the human touch in AI in recruiting.
 A heavy reliance on tech enabled HR overlooks the fact that recruiting is ultimately about establishing connections between human beings.
 Candidates and hiring managers alike are looking for partners who will help them grow in the long term, and work alongside them collaboratively every day.

 In our recent survey, 49 percent of recruiters told us that technology has made it harder to make human connections and a whopping 81 percent say recruiters need stronger people skills than ever.
 The next generation of HR Tech must leverage data and automation without neglecting the human elements necessary to make strong connections.